KatherineMichel/creating-a-self-hosted-church-website/coding-approaches/jekyll-approach.md

 When you are happy with your post, scroll to the bottom of the page and click the green "Commit new file" button

-The post will automatically populate on the blog homepage with a link to a blog post page
+The post will automatically populate a blog post description on the blog homepage with a link to an automatically populated blog post page